torhovland/blazor-redux/README.md

 - Blazor uses .NET, thus comes with a strong type-system built-in, like [Elm](http://elm-lang.org), [Purescript](http://www.purescript.org), [OCaml](https://bucklescript.github.io), and to some degree [Typescript](https://www.typescriptlang.org).
 - With ASP.NET already such a viable option for the backend, this opens up for a very strong [isomorphic apps model](https://hackernoon.com/isomorphic-universal-boilerplate-react-redux-server-rendering-tutorial-example-webpack-compenent-6e22106ae285) with shared .NET code on the frontend and backend.
-- The Razor view engine combines the power of a templating engine with the familiarity of HTML, like [JSX](https://reactjs.org/docs/introducing-jsx.html), and is much less alien than the view languages used in Elm and [Fable](http://fable.io).
+- The Razor view engine combines the power of a templating engine with the familiarity of HTML, like [JSX](https://reactjs.org/docs/introducing-jsx.html).
 With Redux, the Blazor pages themselves become very simple, with just presentational content, references to state in the store, and dispatching of actions.
 - When it comes to productivity, Blazor can feel like one of the specialized proprietary platforms such as Silverlight and Flash, but it does in fact produce web standard-compliant code compatible with all major browsers and devices without any plugins.
+- Blazor is actual .NET assemblies running on Mono compiled for WebAssembly.
+While this may sound excessive in terms of download size, both Mono and the .NET library are less than a megabyte in size.
-- Unlike most of the alternatives (the main exception being [ReasonML](https://reasonml.github.io)), Blazor comes with strong backing from a solid organization.
+- Blazor comes with strong backing from a solid organization (Microsoft).

 ## Advantages over vanilla Blazor

 - Implements a one-way model-update-view architecture, by many considered to be [more robust and easier to reason about](https://www.exclamationlabs.com/blog/the-case-for-unidirectional-data-flow/) than a two-way data binding as found in Angular.
 - Application state is kept in a single state store, facilitating advanced features such as [undo/redo](https://github.com/elm-community/undo-redo), [hydration of application state](https://github.com/rt2zz/redux-persist), and [time-traveling debuggers](http://debug.elm-lang.org).
 - Any Blazor component upgraded to a Redux component will subscribe to changes in the state store and automatically update its view, so you don't have to worry about calling `StateHasChanged()`.
 - Blazor Redux supports F#, which means you can take advantage of some advanced language features when designing your types, actions and reducer logic.
 The [discriminated union types](https://fsharpforfunandprofit.com/posts/discriminated-unions) are perfect for designing type-safe application messages, and [the `with` keyword in record types](https://fsharpforfunandprofit.com/posts/records/) makes it simple to work with immutable types in your reducer logic.
 Not to mention that a model with many small types can be created with much less ceremony.
 F# lends itself well to [type driven development](https://fsharpforfunandprofit.com/series/designing-with-types.html).
 However, the Blazor project itself and the Razor pages must be C#.